-Sometimes if we're really honest, we really don't want to grow.
+Sometimes if we were really honest, we really don't want to grow.

-We get so very complacent and satisfied with where we are, that any interruptions are viewed as negative.
+We get very complacent and satisfied with where we are and

+any interruptions are viewed as negative.
 But God wants us

-to fly, to become all that he intends for us to
+to fly, to become all that he intends for us to become.

 Did you know the eagle can see a rabbit two miles away?